 Complications of breast mucinous carcinoma include:

-What if my mammogram report is abnormal?
 9 out of 10 women with an abnormal mammogram turn out not to have breast cancer.
-Do not panic.
-You will need more tests to find out what is really going on.

-Management of mucinous breast carcinoma needs a multidisciplinary approach involving a team that consists of a surgical oncologist, an oncologist, a pathologist, and a radiologist.
+Diagnosis of mucinous breast carcinoma needs an interprofessional approach involving a team that consists of a surgical oncologist, an oncologist, a pathologist, and a radiologist.
+Treatment involves a surgeon, specialty care nurses, pharmacists, and oncologists.
+Pharmacists review drug regimens and check for drug-drug interactions.
+Specialty care nurses are involved and should assist the clinical team in patient education, monitor treatment, and provided feedback to the team.
 After treatment of mucinous breast carcinoma, long-term follow up is necessary to detect local and distant relapse.
+[Level 5]

 |||Kaoku S,Konishi E,Fujimoto Y,Tohno E,Shiina T,Kondo K,Yamazaki S,Kajihara M,Shinkura N,Yanagisawa A, Sonographic and pathologic image analysis of pure mucinous carcinoma of the breast.
 Ultrasound in medicine [PubMed PMID: 23683410]|